-The discussions on Exchange Rate Policy in emerging economies tour around the evaluation of advantages and disadvantages of fix versus flexible exchange rates.
-The advantages and disadvantages of different exchange rate policies come from looking at the effect of the exchange rate on the domestic prices of goods and services.
+The discussions on Exchange Rate Policy in emerging economies are based on the evaluation of advantages and disadvantages of fix versus flexible exchange rates.
+The advantages and disadvantages of different exchange rate policies are evaluated looking at the effect of the exchange rate on the domestic prices of good s and services.
 When the main problem is inflation, most of the attention goes into the general level of prices.
-When the main problem is competitiveness, attention shifts toward the effect of the exchange rate on the relative price of tradable versus non-tradable goods and services.
+When the main problem is competitiveness the attention shifts toward the effect of the exchange rate on relative prices, particularly the relative price of tradable versus nontradable goods and services.
 It is then natural that when the target is to curb inflation the preference goes in favor of a fix exchange rate regime while when the goal is to restore competitiveness the preference shifts towards flexible exchange rates.

-1 Paper written for the Latin America Tuesday Seminar at the David Rockefeller Center for Latin American Studies, Harvard University.
+^{} Paper written for the Latin America Tuesday Seminar at the David Rockefeller Center for Latin American Studies, Harvard University.
 An earlier version of this paper was published in Spanish by Real Instituto Sebastian Elcano of Madrid in "Anuario Elcano America Latina 2002".
 This paper draws heavily in a previous one written jointly with Eduardo Cavallo and published in French.

 Unfortunately, the change in exchange rate policy once an economy has solved its inflationary problem but faces a competitiveness crisis, is most of the time very traumatic.
-The entire monetary and financial crises since 1990 occurred because of the shift from a fix to a flexible exchange rate policy.
+The entire monetary and financial crisis since the 90's occurred as a consequence of the shift from a fix to a flexible exchange rate policy.
 The severity of these crises and their consequences on future economic growth depend upon the degree of destruction of financial wealth that they produce, as well as their effects on the property rights of the savers who invested their savings in that particular economy.

-The Crisis in Argentina at the beginning of 2002 was particularly severe and it may significantly deteriorate the prospects of growth, because it provoked a terrible destruction of both financial wealth and property rights of savers.
+The Crisis in Argentina at the beginning of 2002 was particularly severe and may significantly deteriorate the prospects of growth, because it provoked a terrible destruction of both financial wealth and property rights of savers.
 These side effects were not so much the consequence of the change in the Exchange Rate Policy, but much more the consequence of the dismantling of the Monetary Regime of the 90's.
 By the year 2001, Argentina could, and very likely had to, change its Exchange Rate Policy, but it should have never done it by destroying the Monetary Regime that had allowed conquering stability and growth during the 90's.